justinjperez21/JulesDS/README.md

 *   **Interactive Visualization:** Develop interactive dashboards (e.g., using Dash/Plotly or Streamlit) to allow users to explore sentiment trends and filter data dynamically.
 *   **Scalability and Performance:** Optimize the data processing pipeline for handling larger datasets and improve performance of fetching and analysis.
 *   **Configuration:** While `fetch_and_analyze.py` now accepts date arguments, further configuration options (e.g., news queries, output directories via a config file) could be explored.

-## Contribution Guidelines

-(Placeholder for contribution guidelines - to be added later.)

-## License

-(Placeholder for license - likely MIT License, to be confirmed and added later.)